LuminosoInsight/code-sample-unhashtag/README.md

 ## Submitting your code

-Send us a `.zip` or `.tar.gz` file of all the code you used to accomplish the task to `hiring@luminoso.com`.
+Send us a `.zip` or `.tar.gz` file of all the code you used to accomplish the task to `rspeer@luminoso.com`.
 Include a text file that describes your approach and our evaluation results.
 Please send it only to us, and don't make your code publicly available.

-We review code samples anonymously, so please **do not put your name** in any of your files or filenames.

 We do want to be able to run it, especially so we can see how it performs on different data from the included training and test data.
-To that end, please include a list of any external packages you depend on (a Pip `requirements.txt` file will do nicely), and include instructions on how to set up your code if it's non-trivial.
+To that end, please include a list of any external packages you depend on (a Pip `requirements.txt` file would work for this purpose), and include instructions on how to set up your code if it's non-trivial.